Laia Palau

-Laia Palau Altés (born 10 September 1979) is a Spanish professional basketball player, currently playing for Spanish team Spar CityLift Girona.
+Laia Palau Altés (born 10 September 1979) is a former Spanish professional basketball player.
 At 314, she is the most capped player in the Spain women's national basketball team, after being in the senior team for two decades (2002-2021).
 With 12 medals in final tournaments, she is also the top medallist.

 Club career

 Palau began her professional career with Universitari de Barcelona in 1997, and continued to play with CBF Universitari de Barcelona through 2004, winning one league title.
 In 2004, she joined Bourges Basket, and played with them through 2006, winning 1 league and 2 French cups.

 Back in Spain, she played for Ros Casares Valencia between 2006 and 2012, winning 5 league titles, 4 cups and the 2011–12 EuroLeague Women.
 After the club's decision not to play in top tier any more, in PLKK season 2012/13, she joined CCC Polkowice and won Championship's title and Polish Cup as well.
 With CCC she participated in EuroLeague Women 2012–13 reaching Final Eight and ranked #1 overall in Assists (6.4), #2 overall in Turnovers (3.8) and #2 overall in Minutes (36.2).

 From 2013 to 2017 she played for USK Praha with whom she won the 2014–15 EuroLeague Women, 4 leagues and 2 cups.
 In 2017, after 20 years playing professionally in Europe, she signed for Australian team Jayco Rangers.
 In January 2018 she signed for EuroLeague French team Bourges Basket, winning both French League and French Cup.
 Back in Spain, she signed for Spar CityLift Girona, winning the 2019 league and the 2021 cup.